 New Zealand Embassy, Riyadh, Saudi Arabia (also responsible for the United Arab Emirates): +966 1 488 7988.

 While Musandam is technically part of Oman, the tiny peninsula is all but surrounded by the United Arab Emirates.
-The barren mountains that make up most of Musandam are home to a few isolated villages; Khasab is the largest, with a few cultural attractions like prehistoric rock paintings and a 17th-century castle.
+The barren mountains that make up most of Musandam are home to a few isolated villages; Khasab is the largest and has a few cultural attractions such as prehistoric rock paintings and a 17th-century castle.
 Tourists visit the area for the spectacular views and quiet beauty of nature.
 The coastline of the peninsula is made up of stunning fjord-like inlets, with dhow and boat trips along the coast being a popular activity in Musandam.

 For a real taste of Arabia, visitors can take a trip into the desert with any number of tour operators into the rolling sand dunes surrounding Dubai.
 Tours usually include a thrilling 4x4 drive over the dunes, camel riding, a visit to a local Bedouin village, and end with a traditional Arabian barbeque under the stars with a show of belly dancing.

 An ancient village positioned in the foothills of the Hajjar Mountains, Hatta is located about 71 miles (115km) east of Dubai.
 A popular weekend getaway for residents of the city, Hatta has a mild climate that makes it ideal for escaping the heat of Dubai.
-The town itself is basic, with an ATM and roadside market being the main tourist infrastructure, which gives it an unspoiled atmosphere that makes it interesting to explore; the 16th-century fort is a must-see and Hatta also makes a good base for exploring the surrounding region.
+The 16th-century fort is a must-see and Hatta also makes a good base for exploring the surrounding region.
 Off-road 4x4 adventures are a popular way to take in the scenery, including the Wadi Hatta gorge with its magnificent waterfall and picturesque rock pools.